gaiin-platform/amplify-genai-backend/amplify-agent-loop-lambda/DEPLOYMENT.md

 - Re-run `./generate-linux-lock.sh` to generate fresh Linux requirements
 - Check logs for specific package errors
 - Consider alternative packages or versions for problematic dependencies

+### Known Problematic Dependencies

+** IMPORTANT: Do NOT include DuckDB in dependencies**
+- DuckDB causes deployment script failures and should be avoided
+- If DuckDB functionality is needed, consider alternative database solutions